 The final benefit of life care at home is stability.
 If you don’t have life care at home, you may have to travel long distances for treatment or even move to a different community to find the care you need.
 This can be stressful and inconvenient because it disrupts your daily routine.
 Getting the care you need from the comfort of your home allows you to form a strong bond with your caretakers without changing your routine.

-Located in the center of scenic Hyde Park, Montgomery Place is a retirement community dedicated to helping seniors make the most of their later years.
+Located in the center of the scenic neighborhood of Hyde Park in Chicago, IL, Montgomery Place is a retirement community dedicated to helping seniors make the most of their later years.
 In addition to assisted and independent living options, we also offer life care at home, so you can be confident you will receive exceptional medical care as you age without having to move to a different community.
 If you are interested in learning more about our life care services to determine if this is the right solution for you, contact us today.

 As you get older, you want to be able to enjoy those years, but you also need to face the reality that you may need a little assistance performing daily tasks.
 A continuing care retirement community (CCRC) may be a great solution.
 CCRC provides a continuum of care, beginning with independent living and providing tailored support all the way through end-of-life care.
 Many people assume that independent living communities are too expensive, but you may be surprised because you don’t know how much independent senior living costs.
 You may also be surprised by how affordable some facilities such as Montgomery Place can be.